nealalan/devops-tools-notes/README.md

 - Autoscaling Group will pull the code from Code Bucket to connect to the db
 - Traffic to www.domain will now go to ELB to access the webserver that access the db

-### Deploying to AWS with Ansible and Terraform: Setup
+### Deploying to AWS with Ansible and Terraform: Setup Server
 - Create a Ubuntu EC2 instance
 ```bash
 $ sudo su -